Blazers executive Neil Olshey dismissed after probe - KTVZ

 AP Sports Writer

 The Portland Trail Blazers have fired Neil Olshey, the team’s president of basketball operations and general manager, after an investigation into workplace conduct.
-The Blazers promoted director of player personnel Joe Cronin to interim general manager.
+The Blazers promoted Joe Cronin, director of player personnel, to interim general manager.
 The team says Olshey violated its code of conduct.
-The Blazers hired an outside firm last month to investigate workplace environment concerns stemming from allegations of misconduct involving Olshey.
+The Blazers hired an outside firm last month to investigate workplace environment concerns, stemming from allegations of misconduct involving Olshey.

 Comments